 Conversions where the Covered Project serves a different population from the one served by the Converting Project (e.g. when a Converting Project serves families but the Covered Project is subject to an elderly preference), confirmation that the conversion will not result in discrimination based on race, color, national origin, religion, sex, disability, or familial status.

 Approval of Non-dwelling Real Property.
-Based on information the PHA provides in the RAD PIC Removal Application, the PIH Field Office will review and approve any non-dwelling real property that can be released from public housing use restrictions (Declaration of Trust (DOT) or Declaration of Restrictive Covenants (DORC)), under RAD authority, as part of a RAD transaction, provided it is encumbered under a RAD Use Agreement (including any addendum that may be required by HUD).
+The PHA provides information on the units, non-dwelling property and land it wishes to remove from the Declaration of Trust (DOT) or Declaration of Restrictive Covenants (DORC) and from the ACC in the RAD PIC Removal Application.
+Information is provided both in the removal application form and by attaching the CHAP, a site map, and a written explanation of units and property to the removal application.
+Based on information the PHA provides in the RAD PIC Removal Application, the PIH Field Office will review the removal application and approve any non-dwelling real property that can be released from public housing use restrictions (DOT or DORC), under RAD authority, as part of a RAD transaction, provided it is encumbered under a RAD Use Agreement (including any addendum that may be required by HUD).
 The following non-dwelling real property can be included:

 Buildings that contain units to be converted under RAD, including: